-Generally speaking most people can be hypnotised.
+Generally speaking, most people can be hypnotized.
 If you are the rare exception our combination of therapies which are combined in the 3 sessions anyway will still work very well for you.

-How will I feel when I am hypnotised?
+How will I feel when I am hypnotized?